All Episodes

 We don't have the muscle mass.

-So we have these fighter sensors that are entirely like we're biologically primed to read micro expressions even if we're not aware of that.
+So we have these spider sensors that are entirely like we're biologically primed to read microexpressions, even if we're not aware to that.

 So I have this advantage already.

-But the other thing is also, I think as a professor, your students didn't try to bullshit you as much as they tried to bullshit me because I was a very young teacher, okay?
+But the other thing is also, I think, as a professor, your students didn't try to bullshit you as much as they tried to bullshit me because I was a very young teacher.

-So gosh, I have an entire dictionary of people lying to my face, claiming that the sky's purple, and I have to debunk it laboriously.
+So, gosh, I have an entire dictionary of people lying to my face, claiming that the sky is purple, and I have to debunk it laboriously.

-So millennials in Ireland have this habit of talking just like modern kids say like in every, you know, fifty million times per sentence.
+So, millennials in Ireland have this habit of talking, just like modern kids say like in every you know, 50 million times per sentence.

-But because she is an Irish, I don't think this is a thing.
+But because she's an Irish, I don't think this is a thing.

 But beyond that, it's all bullshit.

-Kevin is just fascinating and I'm just, really, really happy to have your input and analysis.
+I'm just Really, really happy to have your input and analysis.

 That's huge.